rsm-gh/phantom-player/README.md

 + Keep playing mode.
 + Fullscreen mode.

-*Note: When organizing the playlists and videos, the software will never modify any of the hard-drive content.*
+**When organizing the playlists and videos, the software will never modify any of the hard-drive content.*

 ## How to Install